It looks like you're new here. If you want to get involved, click one of these buttons!Sign In Register

 One of the solutions to decrease the process CPU would be to restart manually the WMI Provider Host service.
 In the Windows Search write “Services” and when the windows opens, look for a Windows Management Instrumentation.
 Right-click it and then select Restart.
 If this won’t help and the issue with WmiPrvSE.exe process keeps returning, use the** Event Viewer** to identify its cause.
-Via Even Viewer you can check which errors have been recorded and solve them.
+Via Even Viewer, you can check which errors have been recorded and solve them.

 However, if you notice that your Windows server is experiencing CPU and RAM recourse jumps due to svchost.exe process, which sometimes is associated with malware, but it’s a legitimate and system critical Windows process.
 You should check which processes are running along with svchost.exe processes and if you are unsure what these processes are, you should look for more information about a specific service on the internet.

-The of the main reasons why your Windows is having a high CPU or RAM usage is that your server’s CPU RAM is highly occupied by some applications and software, which make your VPS slower.
+The of the main reasons why your Windows is having a high CPU or RAM usage is that your server’s CPU RAM is highly occupied by some applications and software, which makes your VPS slower.

 Task Manager provides information about memory usage of active processes in your Windows VPS.
 In the Processes tab, you need to look for any apps or processes where the memory usage (RAM) is constantly rising rather than fluctuating back and forth.
-If you would find these processes, it could be a problem which could be solved by restarting the app or software.
+If you would find these processes, it could be a problem that could be solved by restarting the app or software.

 However, if your memory usage is increased, but you cannot find the process which uses a lot of memory, it could be that there is a virus in your server and you should scan your VPS with security software.

-If you noticed that there is an application in your server which uses a lot of memory, in this case, you should check this application requirements.
+If you noticed that there is an application in your server which uses a lot of memory, in this case, you should check these application requirements.
 It could be that your server’s has not enough RAM and you should increase it by upgrading your server’s plan to a bigger plan.

 Both CPU and RAM usage can be decreased by rebooting server via server’s management page.
 However, all running processes will be killed in the server, so you need to be sure that in your server are not running important processes at that time.

 Via server’s management page, you have access to check your server’s usage graphs, which shows CPU, memory, traffic and other your server’s usage graphs.
-If CPU graph would show that your server’s CPU is increased to up to 100% from time to time, you need to connect to your VPS and open Task Manager.
+If the CPU graph would show that your server’s CPU is increased to up to 100% from time to time, you need to connect to your VPS and open Task Manager.